e3b0c442/site-old/content/post/advent-of-code-2015-day-1-go/index.md

 Here, we take another time measurement and print the duration.
 There are a few things going on here.
 We are using the `Printf` function from the `fmt` package to print a formatted string, similar to C. Notice that we have a `%s` token in the format string, indicating that it is expecting a string argument.

 Taking a look at our argument, we are first getting another instantateous time measurement with `time.Now`.
 This returns a `time.Time` struct.
-We take advantage of this to chain into the `Sub` method (method is a function that is tied to a type, rather than being a first-class function) on `time.Time`, which takes another `time.Time` struct as its argument, and returns a `time.Duration`.
+We take advantage of this to chain into the `Sub` method (a function that is tied to a type, as opposed to a first-class function) on `time.Time`, which takes another `time.Time` struct as its argument, and returns a `time.Duration`.

 But wait, you say.
 Our format string is expecting a string for the token, but we're passing it `time.Duration`.
 Won't that break?

-The answer is _no_, because of a special _interface_ satisfied by `time.Duration`.
-Interfaces are integral to go, and they are best described as a contract: any type that satisfies an interface implements all of the methods specified by that array.
+The answer is no, because of a special _interface_ satisfied by `time.Duration`.
+Interfaces are integral to go, and they are best described as a contract: any type that satisfies an interface implements all of the methods specified by that interface.
 In our case, the %s token will accept a string, _or a value of a type that implements the `fmt.Stringer` interface_. `fmt.Stringer` specifies one method, `String() string`, which `time.Duration` implements.
 This allows us to pass the value, which formats itself for presentation.

 Unlike in C, `main` has no return value in Go, so we simply end execution of the function.